craigea/LMIC-node/README.md

 The primary goal of this project is to monitor a remote pump to insure it is functioning.
 Access to AC power electrical wiring is possible, which led to the exploration of a using a CT Clamp to monitor instantaneous power.

 After exploring the possible communication alternatives for monitoring a remote sensor, LoRaWAN was decided on for testing.
-WLAN was not accessible and GPRS/GSM/LTE/4G/5G would be expensive.
+WLAN was not accessible and GPRS/GSM/LTE/4G/5G would be comparitively expensive.
+Helium uses data credits (DC), 1 DC = 24 Byte Packet = $0.00001 USD, which equates to about $0.25 per year.
 Other methods probably exist, but were not explored.

 ## Sensor hardware